Open shelving has transformed from a practical storage solution into one of the most sought-after design elements in modern homes.

 Humidity Control:

-Install humidifiers in dry climates or during winter heating season
+- Install humidifiers in dry climates or during the winter heating season

 Temperature Considerations: